ostis-ai/scl-machine/docs/dev/codestyle.md

 ### Some useful macros:

-- macroses to check compilation platform
+- Macroses to check compilation platform

 ```cpp
 #if SC_IS_PLATFORM_WIN32